RomkeVdMeulen/AUCS-portal/README.md

 # aurelia-community website

-This is an Aurelia CLI application, rnn it by
+This is an Aurelia CLI application, run it by

 ```
 npm install